1986

 Their music became more matured, and Corbijn gave them a darker, more masculine

 style.
-Sometimes even a bit macho-esque (especially in his later videos like
+Sometimes even a bit macho-esque (especially in later videos like

 Martin: "We had been trying to work with Anton for quite a while,